7 Ways Consumer Psychology Affects Social Media Promotion

 How do you plan on using customer psychology to improve your social media promotions?
 Let us know in the comments below.

 About the Author:

 As Founder and Director of Shout Web Strategy, Michael Jenkins is at the forefront of digital marketing.
 Since it’s inception in 2009, Shout has built a strong reputation as one of Australia’s leading strategic SEO agencies, assisting online businesses to formulate, implement and track successful marketing strategies.
 Michael is a respected thought leader and digital strategist, specialising in online strategy, corporate SEO, Google retargeting, email and conversion rate optimisation, and online reputation management.
-Follow Michael on Google+, connect with him through LinkedIn or visit the Shout Web Strategy website.
+Connect with Michael through LinkedIn or visit the Shout Web Strategy website.